haseeb-cb/fundamentals-of-gis/Content/7_Exericse.md

 	- Open the *Join Attributes by Location (Summary)* tool
 	- Under *Input*, choose the layer you produced when you calculated the Zonal Statistics
 	- Under *Join Layer*, choose Air_pollution_monitoring_points
-	- Select which *Geometric predicate* you think is best (Hint:  There are a few different ways to define the spatial relationship between the layers you are joining.
-For example, the layers could overlap, one could be completely contained by the other (or vice versa), they may touch, or others.
-In this case, we want to say that they intersect, or lie on top of each other.
+	- Select which *Geometric predicate* you think is best (Hint: Theory 4)
-	- Under Fields to summarise, press the box on the right and choose NO2
+	- Under *Fields to summarize*, press the box on the right and choose NO2
-	- Under Summaries to calculate, press the box on the right and choose Count and Mean
+	- Under *Summaries to calculate*, press the box on the right and choose *Count* and *Mean*

-	- Press Run.
-You may get an error, but it should be fine to continue.
+14. This will have created a new layer, with the default name Joined Layer.
+Open the attribute table.
+What post-code had the most NO2 monitors?
+How many were there?

+ 15.
 <!--stackedit_data:
 eyJkaXNjdXNzaW9ucyI6eyI5RU9OYjRkcFQ2MVpxcDk0Ijp7In
 N0YXJ0Ijo2MzQsImVuZCI6NjUzLCJ0ZXh0IjoiIyMgREFUQSBV